imaspork/crypto-trader/README.md

 # To view the website locally
 - CD into crypto-trader/client/src and run <b> npm start </b>

+# Current status of the application:
+- Dynamic graphs and data are in place, next up is user data.
+- Currently not optimized for responsivity

 This app will utilize:

 -   React.JS